 What is the effect of WNS on bats?

-Some 1-2 million bats have died from WNS, and there seems to be no end in sight.
+More than 5 million bats have died from WNS, and there seems to be no end in sight.
 There have been cases of 90-100 percent mortality of bats (primarily little brown bats) at several hibernacula in New York, Massachusetts, Connecticut and Vermont.
 However, there may be differences in mortality by site and species.

 What should owners of caves on private lands do?